 But after a while, other students started using my spots, and my grades were actually impacted!
 I spent hours, literally, walking from one spot to another all over campus, desperate to find a quiet place.
 I couldn’t concentrate with the amount of noise and activity that seemed to occupy every corner of campus.
 So instead of studying, I was looking for places to study — and then I would become so stressed that studying became impossible!

-7. I made a sharp turn to avoid an acquaintance
+7. I made a way-too-obvious sharp turn to avoid an acquaintance.

 I was out for a walk over lunch at work when I saw someone I knew coming toward me the opposite way.
 I panicked and immediately turned down the next street to avoid crossing paths.
 My detour ended up taking a lot longer to get back to the office.
-And she definitely saw me.
+And my sharp turn was so obvious that she definitely saw me.

 I’m a stay-at-home mom and my in-laws just came to visit for two whole weeks.
 My kids and husband were gone most days for school and work, so I didn’t know how I was going to survive — especially because they love to constantly small-talk.
 I felt like I was suffocating!

 After a few days of panic and despair, I decided to just unapologetically do my own thing every day.
 On days when they weren’t out visiting places I recommended, I said “see you later” and headed to yoga, to volunteer, anything.

 One day, they were sitting at home, and I went across the street and ate lunch by myself, then spent the day laying in the sun reading.
 It was glorious!